 - Subverted by Gus, who is characterized by his infallible cool and professional conduct.
-However, late in the series were learn that his entire operation is dedicated toward a white-hot rampage of revenge against the cartel that killed his best friend and humiliated him.
+However, late in the series we learn that his entire operation is dedicated toward a white-hot rampage of revenge against the cartel that killed his best friend and humiliated him.
 His unprofessional need to gloat over his vengeance ultimately leads to his downfall.

 - The River has Captain Kurt Brynildson.
 Don't touch his guns.

 - Gen, of Street Fighter.
 Held the title of world's greatest assassin.
 He earned it.

 - Team Fortress 2: Although played for laughs, The Sniper invokes this trope, providing the page quote.

 - Mass Effect 2 is filled with them: